Job Applicant Privacy Notice (GDPR)

 - access and obtain a copy of your data on request;

-- object to the processing of your data where the organisation is relying on its legitimate interests as the legal ground for processing.
+- object to the processing of your data where the firm is relying on its legitimate interests as the legal ground for processing.

 If you would like to exercise any of these rights, please contact Jenna Clewley.